Context

 Where:

-Prepending the "+" character to the log file name causes log entries to be appended.
-Here is the suggested command to use:
+Prepending a "+" character to the log filename appends new entries instead of overwriting the file.
+Here is the recommended command to use:

 ./lmgrd -c passwordServer.dat -l +flexnet.log

-Note: Whenever you make changes to the server licenses, use the above command.
-If the operation fails the first time, wait a few seconds and retry.
+- Whenever you modify the server licenses, rerun the lmgrd command.
+If the operation fails the first time, wait a few seconds and try again.

 To learn about the entire process, refer to these articles: